RuideFu/ruidefu.github.io/content/posts/project-architecture.md

 ---
-title: "Building a Modern Portfolio: Angular + Headless Hugo"
+title: "Building a Modern Portfolio: Angular + Node.js"
 date: 2024-12-14T15:00:00-05:00
 draft: false
-summary: "A deep dive into the architecture of this website, featuring Angular 19, Headless Hugo, and a custom JSON API."
+summary: "A deep dive into the architecture of this website, featuring Angular 19, a custom Node.js content pipeline, and Docker."
 ---

 Welcome to my new portfolio site!
-This project represents a modern approach to static site generation, combining the component-based architecture of **Angular** with the blazing-fast content management of **Hugo**.
+This project represents a modern approach to static site generation, combining the component-based architecture of **Angular** with a lightweight **Node.js** content pipeline.

 ## The Architecture

-The core philosophy behind this project is **separation of concerns**.
-The frontend content delivery is decoupled from content management, allowing each text stack to do what it does best.
+The core philosophy behind this project is **simplicity and control**.
+Instead of relying on heavy static site generators, we use a custom script to process content.

 ### 1. Angular Frontend
 The user interface is built with **Angular**, utilizing the latest features like **Signals** and **Standalone Components**.

 - **Navigation**: Client-side routing with the Angular Router ensures instant page transitions.
 - **Material Design**: Angular Material provides a robust, accessible component library.
 - **Data Fetching**: The `BlogService` uses Angular's `HttpClient` to fetch content dynamically.

-### 2. Headless Hugo
+### 2. Node.js Content Pipeline
-Instead of using Hugo to render full HTML pages, we configure it as a **Headless CMS**.
+We replaced the traditional CMS with a simple **Node.js script**.

-- **Content**: All blog posts are written in Markdown.
+- **Content**: All blog posts are written in standard **Markdown** in the `content/posts` directory.
-- **Output**: Custom layouts in `layouts/_default/` allow Hugo to output **JSON** instead of HTML.
-  - `index.json`: Returns a list of all posts with metadata.
-  - `single.json`: Returns the full content of an individual post.

-This allows us to treat the filesystem as a database.
+- **Processing**: A custom script (`scripts/generate-content.js`) parses these files using:
+  - `gray-matter`: To extract frontmatter metadata (title, date, summary).
+  - `marked`: To convert Markdown body text into HTML.
+- **Output**: The script generates a single `src/assets/blog-data.json` file containing all posts.

 ### 3. The Data Flow
 1. **Write**: Content is authored in Markdown.
-2. **Build**: Hugo compiles the content into JSON files in the `public/` directory.
+2. **Build**:
+   - `npm start` or `npm run build` triggers the content generation script.
+   - The script compiles Markdown -> JSON.
-3. **Serve**: The Angular dev server (or a production web server) serves these static JSON files.
+3. **Serve**: The Angular dev server serves the app and the `assets/blog-data.json` file.
-4. **Consume**: The Angular app requests `index.json` to build the blog list and `posts/{slug}/index.json` to render the article.
+4. **Consume**: The Angular app loads the JSON file to display the blog list and individual articles.

 ## Deployment
 The entire environment is containerized using **Docker**.

-- A custom `Dockerfile` installs Node.js, Angular CLI, and Hugo Extended.
+- A custom `Dockerfile` installs Node.js and Angular CLI.
-- This ensures consistency across development and deployment environments (no more "it works on my machine"!).
+- It ensures consistency across development and deployment environments (no more "it works on my machine"!).

 ## Why this stack?
 This setup offers the best of both worlds:

-- **Developer Experience**: I can use Angular's powerful tooling for UI development.
+- **Developer Experience**: I use standard tools (Node.js, Angular) without needing to learn a specific SSG's template language.
-- **Content Management**: writing in Markdown is simple, portable, and version-controllable.
-- **Performance**: The final result is a static site that can be hosted anywhere (GitHub Pages, Netlify, S3) with zero backend maintenance.
+- **Control**: The content generation logic is just 50 lines of JavaScript, fully customizable.
+- **Performance**: The entire blog database is a tiny JSON file, loaded instantly.

-Feel free to explore the code on [GitHub](https://github.com/RuideFu/temp-personal)!
+Feel free to explore the code on [GitHub](https://github.com/RuideFu/ruidefu.github.io)!